 - (4) Set the Print Trigger as required at Settings > Production Line Setup > Print Trigger.
-For more information, see "Print Trigger" on page 3-49. - (5) Go to Settings > Production Line Setup > Print Head and set the Head Position:
+For more information, see "Print Trigger" on page 3-48. - (5) Go to Settings > Production Line Setup > Print Head and set the Head Position:

-- (a) For the CM printer type, set the Head Position so that it is above the roller. - (b) For the IM printer type, we recommend that the horizontal print head position is set to 0.
+- (a) For CM printers, set the Head Position so that it is above the roller. - (b) For IM printers, we recommend that the horizontal print head position is set to 0.